wuzhengy/IP2/README.md

  For more detail, please see ip2-shell [rpc commands](https://github.com/wuzhengy/ip2-shell/blob/master/src/handler/tau_handler.cpp).

 ## Contribute
  Now libip2 is just alpha version.
-If any problems, please help us with the open issues.
+If any problems, please help us with the open issues send to wuzhengy@hotmail.com